steve8x8/deploy-ns-local-raspi/Readme.md

 (The following uses 192.168.10.4 as the IP address.
 You know yours, substitute it accordingly.)

- 1. Open console on your raspi, e.g., `ssh ubuntu@192.168.10.4` (you still remember the password you set before?).
+ 1. Open console on your RasPi, directly or via e.g., `ssh ubuntu@192.168.10.4` (you still remember the password you set before?).

     Create, and `cd` to, a working directory - `~/ns` will be used by the script.
     It is recommended to keep your local copy of this deployment code there as well: